netgroup/abe4jwt/README.md

 Other than pom.xml in the topmost folder and in each subfolder (AS, Client, Proxy, RS), each component has its own default properties that may be configured.
 This is usually ***not needed*** if you run all servers on the same host (using the localhost interface).
 However, you may need to be aware of these specific settings to extend the framework or make some other hacks.

 **AS**
-The AS uses Sendgrid.com API to mail users.
+The AS may use [Sendgrid.com](https://sendgrid.com/) API to mail users.
 After obtaining your own key from Sendgrid, configure Sendgrid properties from resource file:
 ```sh
 resources/META-INF/microprofile-config.properties.
 ```